AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/segment-filter.md

 ## Establish Customer Profiles

 Segmentation experts may want to move beyond one-dimensional slices and begin establishing real customer profiles.
-For example, people between ages of 13 and 24 that registered via a mobile device put in a group \"Young &amp; Mobile\".
-How does this group\'s behavior compare to the rest of your user base?
+For example, people between ages of 13 and 24 that registered via a mobile device put in a group "Young &amp; Mobile".
+How does this group's behavior compare to the rest of your user base?

 This type of analysis is what marketers at Fortune 1000 companies do all day.
 Prior to the advent of cloud-based business intelligence platforms like MBI, it was largely out of reach for the rest of us.
 Fortunately, that is no longer the case.